-We have exclusively chartered the 94-passenger Akademik Sergey Vavilov - a comfortable and ice-strengthened polar expedition ship - for this wonderful 17-night expedition cruise.
-We'll visit prime sites in the Falkland Islands, and then concentrate on the remote island of South Georgia to see a mind-boggling variety of wildlife and wild places.
+We have exclusively chartered the 97-passenger Akademik Sergey Vavilov - a comfortable and ice-strengthened polar expedition ship - for this wonderful, far-reaching 19-night expedition cruise.
+We'll visit prime sites in the Falkland Islands, around the remote island of South Georgia, along the breathtakingly beautiful Antarctic Peninsula and in the South Shetland Islands to see a mind-boggling variety of wildlife and wild places.

-We'll have loads of time ashore and plenty of opportunity to enjoy the overwhelming scenery - including some of the most impressive mountains on the planet - all in long hours of daylight.
-Along the way, we'll mingle with literally hundreds of thousands of penguins, meet sixmetre long elephant seals, sail across the Scotia Sea, meet researchers, visit Ernest Shackleton's grave, and enjoy an outstanding schedule of entertaining and informative lectures, talks, workshops and seminars by top polar and wildlife experts, and professional photographers.
+We'll have loads of time ashore and plenty of opportunity to enjoy the overwhelming scenery of ice-choked waterways, glaciers, blue and white icebergs, and some of the most impressive mountains on the planet - all in long hours of daylight.
+Along the way, we'll mingle with literally hundreds of thousands of penguins, meet 20-foot-long elephant seals, cross the Antarctic Convergence, navigate the famous Drake Passage, sail across the Scotia Sea, round Cape Horn, set foot on the White Continent itself, meet researchers at scientific bases, visit Ernest

+Shackleton's grave, and enjoy an outstanding schedule of entertaining and informative lectures, talks, workshops and seminars by top polar and wildlife experts and professional photographers.
 Our journey begins and ends in Ushuaia, the southernmost city in the world, in Argentina's Tierra del Fuego.